 It's no secret that the right light fixture can instantly transform a room.
-In fact, as our regular readers are already well aware, we here at MyDomaine have spilled quite a bit of ink on the topic — from how swapping out a standard ceiling fixture with a stylish pendant can upgrade a rental living room, plugging in a paper lantern floor lamp can add ambiance to a bedroom, and installing a set of sconces can elevate a bathroom — and, as you've probably guessed, the dining room is no exception.
+In fact, as our regular readers are already well aware, we here at MyDomaine have spilled quite a bit of ink on the topic—including how swapping out a standard ceiling fixture with a stylish pendant can upgrade a rental living room, plugging in a paper lantern floor lamp can add ambiance to a bedroom, and installing a set of sconces can elevate a bathroom.
+As you've probably guessed, the dining room is no exception.

-But don't just take our word for it — sought-after interior designer Emily Henderson agrees that a standout light fixture can make all the difference in the space.
+But don't just take our word for it—sought-after interior designer Emily Henderson agrees that a standout light fixture can make all the difference in the space.
 "I love a bold dining room light fixture," she tells MyDomaine.
-"It's such an easy way to bring in a ton of style with just one piece — and isn't that the dream?"
-Although, we've seen the rise of the pendant over the past few years, Henderson predicts one lighting trend, in particular, will be in every stylish home in 2020.
-"I definitely love anything a bit oversized, but I think 2020 is going to bring the wicker, natural fiber lampshade back," divulges the designer.
+"It's such an easy way to bring in a ton of style with just one piece—and isn't that the dream?"
+Although we've seen the rise of the pendant over the past few years, Henderson predicts that one lighting trend in particular will be in every stylish home.
+"I definitely love anything a bit oversized," she says, but predicts that "the wicker, natural fiber lampshade" is on its way back.
 (You heard it here first!)

 Convinced?
 Keep scrolling to get inspired by 13 dining room lighting ideas that will, quite literally, brighten up your space.
 Spanning sconces, pendants, chandeliers, and more, we guarantee there's something for everyone on this list.

 Natural Fiber Pendant